kayellpeee/S-challenge/README.md

 Backend

 ##/fetch
-  - POST -> send back JSON of source page
+  - √ POST -> send back JSON of source page
-  - take valid URL & query that page (similar to how curl does)
+  - √ take valid URL & query that page (similar to how curl does)

 Frontend
+  - basic angular app
+  - 2 views
+    - /fetch

-  - input for url
+      - input field
       - validate url
-  - display source
+      - on click, redirect to display
+    - /display
+      - summary
+        - list of html tags
+        - on click highlight all similar divs
-  - parse source code (to create summary)
+      - source
+        - response from api
+        - put each html tag into it's own div
+        -
+  -
+  - css for highlighting (ugh)